 4. Dive Deep into Lake Coeur d’Alene

-Since the early 1900s, Lake Coeur d'Alene has seen a variety of usage happening on its surface and shorelines.
-From logging to hydroplane racing, and everything in-between, the lake is no stranger to the activities and laboring of humanity.
+Since the early 1900s, Lake Coeur d’Alene has seen various uses on its surface and shorelines.
+From logging to hydroplane racing and everything in between, the lake is no stranger to the activities and laboring of humanity.
 As such, Lake CDA is home to a vast array of sunken ships, cars, old construction, and many more hidden treasures!

 One of the many unique finds at the bottom of Lake Coeur d’Alene is the massive amount of Model-T Fords, which were often driven out on the lake’s ice during winter, and subsequently sunk over thin ice.